nphyx/vectrix/README.md

 let color = vectors.vec4(255,128,64,0.1)
 color.rgb; // vec3(255,128,64)
 color.bgr; // vec3(64,128,255)
+```
-// and so on - all aliases and combinations thereof for the xyzw and rgba sets
+...and so on - all aliases and combinations thereof for the xyzw and rgba sets
-// are available. single-property aliases double as setters, but combination aliases
+are available. single-property aliases double as setters, but combination aliases
-// only act as getters.
+only act as getters.
 I haven't decided whether allowing them to set values is
-// a good idea yet.
+a good idea yet.
-```

 Notes & Development
 ===================